onlabsorg/stilo/test/test-repository/.stilo/README.md

 # .stilo package

-This is the dafault implementation of a .stilo package, a npm package used by the stilo CLI and by the stilo NodeJS API to configure the olo-documents repository.
+This is the dafault implementation of a .stilo package, a npm package used by the stilo CLI to configure the olo-documents repository.

-The stilo CLI and the stilo NodeJS API only require the package to comply with a minimal API, why the iternal implementation of that API can be anything.
+The stilo CLI only require the package to comply with a minimal API, wile the iternal implementation of that API can be anything.
 In other words, the behavior of a .stilo package is highly customizable.
 The required interface consists of:

 - *.stilo.store* object
 - *.stilo.commands* object